 Initially, AMEX focused on making the holiday go viral, and now that it has, most of the marketing is done by the small businesses themselves.

 Today, AMEX shares the small business love through their Shop Business Studio where businesses can customize their own marketing material, request free tangible signage, and even access a free trial of a social media tool.

-Feel-good advertising, like customizable assets, make small businesses feel and spread the importance.
-It’s really an idea that is easy for communities and small businesses to get behind, as ;it fits in well with our culture today.
+Feel-good advertising, like customizable assets, makes small businesses feel and spread the importance.
+It’s really an idea that is easy for communities and small businesses to get behind, as it fits in well with our culture today.
 Plus, from American Express’ perspective, it is a great way to source potential customers by asking for a little information like, “Does your business currently accept AMEX?”